garagehive/garagehive.github.io/docs/garagehive-faqs.md

 Yes, you can setup markups and/or margins for a specific part or an Item Category.

-See video below for a guide on how to set this up.
+See the article link below for more information.

 > [Creating an Item Card.](/docs/garagehive-create-an-item-card.html "Creating an Item Card")